karmab/kcli/README.md

 ![Screenshot](kcli-small.png)

-This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (using cloudinit).
+This tool is meant to interact with existing virtualization providers (libvirt, kubevirt, ovirt, openstack, gcp and aws) and to easily deploy and customize vms from cloud images.

-It will also report IPS for any vm connected to a dhcp-enabled libvirt network and generally for every vm deployed from this client.
+You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,...)

-Futhermore, you can deploy vms using defined profiles or several at once using plans There is support for gcp, aws, kubevirt and ovirt
+Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you

 Refer to the [documentation](https://kcli.readthedocs.io) for more information